 In terms of art San Miguel has so much to offer and this art vibrancy, also, had it's roots in the bygone history of San Miguel.
 In the early 1950's a series of artist colonies were formed here because of the natural light, the wonderful weather, the quaint Spanish Colonial architecture and the affordable, laid back nature of this Mexican town.
 The first two art schools established after WWII were Bellas Artes and the Instituto Allende.
 Many of the Americans that came to study art here stayed which led to the creation of San Miguel's creative community and soul.

 Today, there are a plethora of arts and crafts studios filled with highly talented designers, craft artisans, painters, sculptors, jewelry makers and writers.
 In additions tourists can visit art museums, take art classes, attend art lectures and go on art tours, as well as, there are plenty of art galleries and shops for the souvenir and serious collector to satisfy their retail art needs.
-In terms of art and creativity San Miguel is on "fire!"
+In terms of art and creativity San Miguel is on fire!
 If you love art, join us on this Art Routes tour.

 Without sharing the entire itinerary of the tour in this post, which can be found on the Arts Council of Greater Baton Rouge's website, artsbr.org, or scroll to the bottom of this blog post, the following are some of the fun and interesting activities planned:

-- Taste of San Miguel Food Tour
+Taste of San Miguel Food Tour

-- San Miguel Vineyards and Wine Tasting Tour
+San Miguel Vineyards and Wine Tasting Tour

-- Historic Walking tour of San Miguel
+Historic Walking tour of San Miguel

-- A Visit to the Mask Museum
+A Visit to the Mask Museum

-- Separate Specialty Tours to the Sanctuary of Atotonilco, a World Heritage Site with a magnificent church which is considered the Sistine Chapel of Mexico and the fantastical, Chapel of Jimmy Ray
+Separate Specialty Tours to the Sanctuary of Atotonilco, a World Heritage Site with a magnificent church which is considered the Sistine Chapel of Mexico and the fantastical, Chapel of Jimmy Ray

-- Half-day Tour of La Canada de la Virgin archaeological site
+Half-day Tour of La Canada de la Virgin archaeological site

-- Fabrica Aurora Arts and Crafts Tour
+Fabrica Aurora Arts and Crafts Tour

-- Dining at San Miguel's Top Restaurants.
+Dining at San Miguel's Top Restaurants.

-Likewise, there will be ample free time for tour participants to wander off on their own to shop, visit a spa or just relax in one of the squares or cafes and people watch.
+In addition, there will be ample free time for tour participants to wander off on their own to shop, visit a spa or just relax in one of the squares or cafes and people watch.

-There will be two choices of accomodations on the trip.
+There will be two choices of accommodations on the trip.
 One can either stay at the five star Belmond Casa de Sierra Nevada Hotel or share a luxurious, courtyard hacienda with fellow travelers where you will have your own separate bedroom and bathroom.
 Cost for solo travelers for this seven day, six night tour is $4,280 which includes your accommodations, 3 gourmet dinners, 2 lunches, all tickets to the exhibitions, museums and performances and your transportation to and from the airport.
 The only additional costs you will be responsible for is your airfare, some of your meals, souvenir purchases and tips.

 Enjoy this short video showcasing San Miguel and subsequently, decide to join the art enthusiasts of Baton Rouge and take this special tour to this special city.